-The Sony HT-Z9F is a Dolby Atmos soundbar like no other.
-Until now, Atmos soundbars have used front firing drivers with integrated Dolby enabling up-firers, to create immersive audio.
-Examples of this include the pricey-but-versatile Samsung HW-K950 and the newly debuted LG SK10Y.
+There's no Dolby Atmos soundbars quite like the Sony HT-Z9F.
+Until now, Atmos soundbars have used front firing drivers with integrated Dolby enabling up-firers to create immersive audio - examples of this include the pricey-but-versatile Samsung HW-K950 and the LG SK10Y.

-The HT-Z9F is different than either 'bar from Sony or Samsung.
-It’s a 3.1 model that snubs physical up-firing drivers.
+The HT-Z9F is different than either 'bar from Sony or Samsung, because it’s a 3.1 model that snubs physical up-firing drivers.
 Yet Sony says it offers a soundfield akin to a 5.1.2 system.
 Even in the world of amorphous Atmos hardware, it’s a bit of a head-scratcher.
 So just how does the HT-Z9F offer Dolby Atmos, you might reasonably ask?
 The answer is ‘virtually’.
 And it virtually works.

 At $899 (around £665 / AU$1150), Sony HT-Z9F (called the HT-ZF9 in the UK) is proof of how convenient Atmos has now become.

 Design-wise, the Z9F is neat and simple.
 The bar is around a meter wide and features a removable grille, which conceals a trio of drivers.